cedx/akismet.php/doc/advanced/testing.md

   $blog = new Blog(new Uri("https://www.yourblog.com"));
   $client = (new Client("123YourAPIKey", $blog))->setTest(true);

-  echo "It should not influence subsequent calls.";
+  print "It should not influence subsequent calls.";
   $client->checkComment($comment);
 }
 ```